-1.4 How will the information be checked for accuracy?
-How often will it be checked?
+1.4 Information checks for accuracy, and how often will it be checked.

 These questions are related to privacy controls DI-1, Data Quality, and DI-2, Data Integrity and Integrity Board.

 1.4a Discuss whether and how often information stored in the system is checked for accuracy.
 Is information in the system checked against any other source of information (within or outside your organization) before the information is used to make decisions about an individual?
 For example, is there a computer matching agreement in place with another government agency?
 For systems that receive data from internal data sources or VA IT systems, describe the system checks to ensure that data corruption has not occurred during transmission.